iotaledger/iota-wiki/internal/participate/the-community/discord.md

 ---
 title: Discord
-description: The IOTA Discord id the melting pot for community engagement.
+description: The IOTA Discord is the melting pot for community engagement.
 Most of the IOTA members are active here.
-Join a welcoming and active community and chat about everything related to the project.
+Join a welcoming and vibrant community and chat about everything related to the project.
 ---

 # IOTA Discord